noina3364-beep/bch_product_monitor/CODEX.md

 - `src/App.tsx` wraps the UI in `ProductProvider`
 - `DashboardContent` decides between:
   - `Dashboard` when no product is selected
-  - `MonitoringTable` when a product is active
+  - `MonitoringTableV2` when a product is active

 ### Core state

-`src/context/ProductContext.tsx` is the main source of truth for:
+`src/context/ProductContextV2.tsx` is the main source of truth for:

 - `products`
 - `activeProduct`
 - `globalTargets`
 - frontend loading/error state
-- API-backed mutations for products, funnels, channels, and cell values
+- API-backed mutations for products, funnels, channels, cell values, layout width, reorder, duplicate, and backup import/export

 When changing frontend data behavior, update the provider first and keep components thin.

 ### Backend flow

 - `server/src/index.ts` exposes REST endpoints under `/api`
-- `server/src/data.ts` contains the main mapping and mutation helpers
+- `server/src/data_v2.ts` contains the active mapping and mutation helpers for the new UX/data model
 - Prisma models live in `prisma/schema.prisma`
 - Seed data lives in `prisma/seed-data.ts`